South Dakota Court Records

 Category of Felonies in South Dakota

-South Dakota divides felony violations into nine classes with presumptive sentence ranges prescribed for crimes that fall under each class (except otherwise directed by law).
-These include:
+South Dakota divides felony violations into nine classes with presumptive sentence ranges prescribed for crimes that fall under each class (unless otherwise directed by law).
+The felony categories include the following:

 - Class A Felonies: This category represents the most serious offenses in the state.
-Penalties range from life imprisonment (without possibility of lesser sentence) to death sentence.
-Fines should not exceed $50,000
+Penalties range from life imprisonment (without the possibility of a lesser sentence) to the death sentence.
+Fines should not exceed $50,000.

-- Class B Felonies: Life imprisonment (without possibility of lesser sentence), fines should not exceed $50,000
+- Class B Felonies: Life imprisonment (without possibility of a lesser sentence); fines should not exceed $50,000.

-- Class C Felonies: Life imprisonment (with possibility of lesser sentence), fines should not exceed $50,000
+- Class C Felonies: Life imprisonment (with the possibility of a lesser sentence); fines should not exceed $50,000.

 - Class 6 Felonies: The least serious felony offenses in the state.
-Imprisonment may not exceed 3 years, fines not exceeding $4,000
+Imprisonment may not exceed 3 years, and fines may not exceed $4,000.

 In summary, classes A to C are the most severe categories of felonies, while classes 5 and 6 are the least severe.
-Some crimes may fall under different categories or classes depending on the degree of the crime, prior offenses, financial value, damages done, and other measurable factors surrounding the crime.
+Some crimes may fall under different categories or classes depending on the following factors:

 Note: People convicted of a felony may temporarily or permanently lose certain rights.